hmsajal/personal-site/README.md

-## HMSAJAL.COM | A portfolio site.
+## hmsajal.com | A portfolio site.
-### This is a personal Website built with React JS.
-You can visit the site if you want.
-It is hosted in github: www.hmsajal.github.io
+### *This is a personal website built with React JS.
+It is deployed in github.
+You can visit it if you want- https://www.hmsajal.github.io*
 ### Tools and libraries I used for development
 * Webpack was used for bundling and package management.
 * Styles were managed with CSS modules.